IFJ23-Survivalists/IFJ23/README.md

     #endif
     ```

 - **Function Naming**: Functions that are methods over a data structure must start with the data structure name and have a pointer to that data structure as the first parameter if needed.
-Use `snake_case` for function names.
 For example:

     ```c
     typedef struct { ... } String;